 An API (application programming interface) is a set of rules that define how applications or devices can connect to and communicate with each other.
 A REST API is an API that conforms to the design principles of the REST (Representational State Transfer) architectural style.

-All data created, updated, or retrieved via the Showpad APIs must be in JSON encoded with UTF-8.
+All data created, updated, or retrieved via the Showpad API must be in JSON encoded with UTF-8.

-In a basic REST API setup, a client sends an HTTP request to the Showpad server, which processes it and answers with an HTTP response.
+In a basic REST API setup, a client sends an HTTP request to the Showpad server via a URL, which processes it and answers with an HTTP response.
+The URL identifies which resource or collection of resource links you want to access.

 Showpad uses the following HTTP methods to map CRUD (Create, Retrieve, Update, Delete) operations to HTTP requests.